How frequently and when will online classes meet?

 Do I need a laptop computer?

 All students are required to have their own cell phone, tablet, or computer in order to participate in this program.
-If you are enrolled in Animation and Video Projects or Design Projects, you will need a computer that can support Adobe Creative Cloud.
+If you are enrolled in Animation and Video Projects, 2D Animation, Visual Communication Design or Design Projects, you will need a computer that can support Adobe Creative Cloud.
 Microsoft Windows 10; Mac OS X v10.12 and later.

 Will I be receiving college credit?

 These are studio classes and you will be actively making artwork.
 You will participate in demos, lectures, critiques, and presentations from visiting artists — all with the intention of making portfolio quality work for college admissions.
 Prepare to walk away with artwork that you can use as part of a competitive merit scholarship portfolio.